 Vitamin D supplement accelerates recovery after concussion

 A crucial factor in concussion recovery is vitamin D levels.
-For this reason, if your vitamin D level is on the low side, your brain will recover faster if you take a vitamin D supplement.
+For this reason, if your vitamin D level is on the low side, after a severe blow to your head your brain will recover faster if you take a vitamin D supplement.

 A brain vitamin?